Christmas market destinations

 Voyager's Moulin aux Draps is 1 hour away!

-The historic town of Boulogne-sur-Mer has a Christmas market for only one weekend in December - in 2015 it's on the19/20th.
-Nevertheless its a super event offering all the usual festive treats, plus local delicacies such as smoked herring and Christmas pudding.
+The historic town of Boulogne-sur-Mer has a Christmas market for only one weekend in December - 2018 tbc.
+Nevertheless it's a super event offering all the usual festive treats, plus local delicacies such as smoked herring and Christmas pudding.
 Ice sculptures, a jazz band, pottery demonstrations and local folklore all combine to make this something worth heading to.

 Boulogne-sur-Mer is only 25 mins drive from Voyager's Moulin aux Draps!